starshell/question/CONTRIBUTING.md

 ## GitHub Mirror

 The project is mirrored to GitHub, but all development is done on GitLab.
 Please use the [GitLab issue tracker](https://gitlab.com/starshell/question/issues).
+Want to open an issue but don't have a GitLab account?
+Just email `incoming+starshell/question@gitlab.com` and those emails automatically become issues (with the comments becoming the email conversation).

 ## Roadmap to Stable
 - [ ] Document public interface